ancillarymagnet/lifx_circ/README.md

 If you enable the 'extended-sunlight-mode' flag, those events will be localized based on their timings during the day of the Summer solstice. - I leave that feature on as I enjoy the 'SAD'-fighting effects of extended blue light during the short Winter days, but if you want to strictly mimic the sun's behavior, turn it off.

-You'll need to put your LIFX HTTP API token into the user_data.json 'token' field ... there's a dummy in there for now.
+You'll need to put your LIFX HTTP API token into a file called 'user_data.json', in the 'token' field ... that file should look like this:
+--- BEGIN user_data.json ---

+{
+	"token":"cc7daf04619b8e22c8ddd1cc63381dfead05f956292d0b10cacacec206c61376"
+}

+--- END user_data.json ---

 You can generate that token for your account here: https://cloud.lifx.com/settings

 Run script is lifx_bg.py ...